ViaVersion/ViaFabricPlus/docs/MAINTAINING.md

 # Release Process

 1. Set `project_version` in `gradle.properties` to the new release version.
-2. Pin version IDs of `configureVVDependencies` in `build.gradle.kts`.
+2. Pin the Via\* versions in `viafabricplus-api/build.gradle.kts` to a release.
 3. Commit with the message:

    ```